 Once the shower and bath are sorted, it’s time to decorate.
-If the thought of painting your new bathroom leaves you coming out in a cold sweat or developing a nasty rash that means you simply cannot go near a paint brush, not to mention a tin of paint, for at least a week, then fear not.
+If the thought of painting your new bathroom leaves you coming out in a cold sweat or developing a nasty rash that means you simply cannot go near a paintbrush, not to mention a tin of paint, for at least a week, then fear not.
 Simply follow these simple tips for painting your new bathroom and your painting aversion will be gone before you know it.

-First, make sure your new bathroom is clutter-free so you don’t waste time and energy moving items out of the way in order to paint.
+First, make sure your new bathroom is clutter-free so you don’t waste time and energy moving items out of the way to paint.
 This includes mirrors and light shades to avoid them getting splattered with paint.

-Choose a colour scheme for your bathroom.
-Many people go with whites or creams, but you might decide to go for something a little bit different, such as an aqua green, deep blue or inviting pink.
+Choose a color scheme for your bathroom.
+Many people go with whites or creams, but you might decide to go for something a little bit different, such as aqua green, deep blue or inviting pink.
 If you choose a dark shade with which to paint your bathroom, wait a few days before then using the shower or bath.
 If the room gets too steamy before the paint is fully dry, it is likely to smudge and run.